 It doesn’t occur to many players to seek out a custom-made ukulele, as it might seem prohibitively expensive—like a bespoke suit, perhaps, or some other luxury good.
 “I think sometimes people settle for instruments right off the rack,” Marxer says, “without even realizing that the unique instrument of their dreams might fall within a similar price range.”

 An informal survey of custom builders confirms Marxer’s assessment.
 Mya-Moe—the husband-and-wife luthiers Gordon and Char Mayer, who work with craftsman Aaron Keim—offers basic sopranos for as little as $950.
+[Ed. note: Aaron Keim is now focusing on his own custom ukulele business, Beansprout Musical Instruments.]
 “It seemed that nobody was making a high-quality, hand-built ukulele for around a thousand dollars when we started in 2008,” says Gordon Mayer, who makes 300 ukuleles per year with his small team in Washington state.
 “That’s why people were so open to us from the start.”

 The Michigan-based luthier Gary Zimnicki builds only around six ukuleles per year; his bread and butter is high-end archtop and flattop guitars, so he’s able to produce relatively inexpensive ukes, from $1,250 to $2,500.
 Of his more modest offerings, Zimnicki says, “I’ve been building guitars for over 30 years, but only recently got interested in ukuleles after hearing several good players and realizing that ukuleles weren’t the toys I always mistook them to be.”